Discipleship: Sanctification

 Lifelong growth

-When people come to faith in Christ, they are not perfect in faith, love, good works, or behavior.
-Paul calls the Corinthians saints and members of God’s family, but they have many sins in their lives.
-The numerous commands in the New Testament indicate that the readers need not only doctrinal instruction but also exhortations about behavior.
-The Holy Spirit changes us, but does not suppress the human will; holy living does not automatically flow without any guidance or effort.
+When people come to faith in Christ, they are not perfect in thoughts or behavior.
+They are saints and members of God’s family, but they have many sins in their lives.
+The numerous commands in the New Testament indicate that we need guidance on how to live.
+The Holy Spirit changes us, but does not overpower us; holy living does not develop automatically.
 Each Christian must make decisions whether to do right or wrong, even as Christ is working in us to change our desires.

 The “old self” may be dead, but Christians must also put it off (Romans 6:6-7; Ephesians 4:22).
-We must continue to kill the deeds of the flesh, the remnants of the old self (Romans 8:13; Colossians 3:5).
-Though we have died to sin, sin continues to be in us, and we should not let it reign (Romans 6:11-13).
-Thoughts and emotions and decisions must be consciously shaped after the divine pattern.
-Holiness is something that must be striven for (Hebrews 12:14).
+We must continue to kill the deeds of the flesh, the leftovers of the old self (Romans 8:13; Colossians 3:5).
+Though we have died to sin, sin continues to be in us, and we should not let it rule (Romans 6:11-13).
+We need to shape our thoughts, emotions and decisions to be more like Christ.
+“Pursue…the holiness without which no one will see the Lord” (Hebrews 12:14).

-We are commanded to be perfect and to love God with all of our being (Matthew 5:48; 22:37).
-Due to the limitations of the flesh and the remnants of the old self, we are unable to do this perfectly.
-John Wesley, who boldly talked about “perfection,” explained that he did not mean complete absence of imperfections.5 Growth is always possible and commanded.
-If a person has Christian love, he or she will strive to learn how to express it in better ways, with fewer mistakes.
+We are commanded to love God with all of our being (Matthew 22:37).
+Due to the weakness of our flesh and the remnants of the old self, we are unable to do this perfectly.
+Growth is always possible.
+If a person has Christian love, he or she will try to learn how to express it in better ways, with fewer mistakes.

-The apostle Paul said that his behavior was “holy, righteous and blameless” (1 Thessalonians 2:10).
+The apostle Paul said his behavior was “pure, upright, and blameless” (1 Thessalonians 2:10).
 But he did not claim to be perfect.
-Rather, he pressed on toward his goal, and he admonished others to not think that they had attained their goal (Philippians 3:12-15).
+Rather, he pressed on toward his goal, and he told others not to think that they had reached their goal (Philippians 3:12-15).
 All Christians need to grow in grace and knowledge (2 Peter 3:18).
-Sanctification should increase throughout life.

-Wesley saw a pastoral need to exhort believers to practical obedience resulting from love.
-The New Testament contains many such exhortations, and it is right to preach these exhortations.
-However, these commands should not be isolated from God’s grace and love, because it is only in the context of God’s grace that we can obey them correctly.
-Behavior should be anchored in the motive of love, and more ultimately, in our union with Christ and the Holy Spirit, which is the source of love.
-God must initiate all holy behavior, and his grace is present in the heart of all believers, so we exhort them to respond to that grace.
+The New Testament contains many commands, and it is right to preach them.
+However, they should not be separated from God’s grace and love, because it is only in the context of God’s grace that we can obey God correctly.
+Our behavior should be motivated by love, and in our union with Christ and the Holy Spirit, the source of love.
+We exhort people to respond to God’s grace.

-Christians are exhorted to become what they have been declared to be; the imperative (command) follows the indicative (statement of fact).
-Christians are to live holy lives because God has declared them to be holy, designated for a holy purpose: a never-ending life of love, joy and peace with the Father, Son, Holy Spirit, and each other.
+Christians are to live holy lives because God has declared them to be holy, chosen for a holy purpose: a never-ending life of love, joy and peace with the Father, Son, Holy Spirit, and each other.

 Endnotes